techidaily/site-windows11/source/_posts/remedy-absent-bluetooth-devices-manager.md

  Bluetooth could be missing from Device Manager because a system file associated with its functionality got corrupted or damaged.
 Running the System File Checker should fix these files.

- To do this, use one of the[ways to open Windows Search](https://www.makeuseof.com/windows-search-use-guide/) to bring it up.
+ To do this, use one of the [ways to open Windows Search](https://www.makeuseof.com/windows-search-use-guide/) to bring it up.
 Search for**command prompt** and select**Run as administrator** .
 Then, type the**sfc /scannow** command line and press**Enter** .
 Make sure you don’t close Command Prompt until the scan is not complete, so Windows can detect and replace any corrupt or damaged files.

 ## 7\.
 Check Bluetooth Service